Sleepytale Logo

 She pushed with steady legs and a calm heart.

-Her hooves dug friendly little moons in the dirt.
+Her hooves dug friendly little moons in the dirt, each one filling with loose gravel that crunched and gave way.

 The wheels slowed.